girlguidinghertfordshire/ggherts/_events/2023-10-14-great-patrol-hunt-round-1.md

 lastmod: 2023-07-29T08:47:29.310Z
 permalink: /great-patrol-hunt/round-1/
 ---
-Save the date!

-The Great Patrol Hunt (GPH) team are excited to announce the date of the first round of this year's highly successful county competition, aimed at Guides aged 10 - 15 years old, taking place in Watford on Saturday 14 October.
+The Great Patrol Hunt (GPH) team are excited to announce that entries for Round 1 of this year’s highly successful county competition are now open!

-Further details to follow soon.

-Find out more about the [Great Patrol Hunt](/great-patrol-hunt/)
+Who will be named the Greatest Patrol in Hertfordshire this year?

+This annual competition is aimed at Guides aged 10-15 years old.

+Round 1 is taking place at Lees Wood on Saturday 14 October.
+Entry is just £5 per person.
+Postal applications close on Saturday 30 September - so don't delay.

+More information regarding the competiton can be found on the [Great Patrol Hunt page](/great-patrol-hunt/) and below:

+[GPH R1 Entry Form](/assets/docs/2023/gph-23-24-r1-entry-form.pdf){:.btn.btn-primary.download-link}{:rel="noopener"}{:target="_blank"} [GPH R1 Information and Consent](/assets/docs/2023/gph-23-24-r1-info-and-consent.pdf){:.btn.btn-primary.download-link}{:rel="noopener"}{:target="_blank"}